wli4/Exercise-01c-Basic-Game-Loop/README.md

 This exercise is an opportunity for you to create a (simple) interactive-fiction game engine in Python.
 Ultimately, your responsibility will be to complete the update, render, and get_input functions in main.py; I plan to take significant time in class to walk through that process step-by-step.

-As usualy, the first step is to Fork the repository.
+As usual, the first step is to Fork the repository.
 When that process has completed, make sure that the top of the repository reads [your username]/Exercise-01c-Basic-Game-Loop.

 Edit the LICENSE and replace BL-MSCH-C220-F20 with your full name.
 Commit your changes.